 What Makes A Rebrand Successful?

-2. In-Depth Research & Strategy: Secondly, a successful rebrand needs to have a well-developed and executed strategy.
+- In-Depth Research & Strategy: Secondly, a successful rebrand needs to have a well-developed and executed strategy.
 It has to involve enough research to gain a much deeper understanding of how the world is changing and how your industry is changing.
 Most importantly, all successful rebrands are done through a much deeper understanding of consumer perceptions and behaviors to understand how they perceive the current brand.
 Through research into the market, you can avoid traps and identify opportunities.
 There has to be a new positioning and direction where the brand is heading.
 Feel free to click here to learn more about brand positioning.

-3. A New Visual Direction or Messaging: Thirdly, a rebrand needs to lead to a new visual direction, messaging strategy or narrative to reflect the change and how the company is evolving.
+- A New Visual Direction or Messaging: Thirdly, a rebrand needs to lead to a new visual direction, messaging strategy or narrative to reflect the change and how the company is evolving.
 This is usually what people associate with rebrands but a successful rebrand does not always have to include changing the logo or colors.
 It can also be a new vision or mission, a new campaign or even a new retail environment to reflect the change.

-4. Meaningful Impact: A rebrand also needs to have a successful outcome that can be measured.
+- Meaningful Impact: A rebrand also needs to have a successful outcome that can be measured.
 What happened as a result of the rebrand?
-It shouldn’t just be that people liked the logo.
+It shouldn’t just be that your friends liked the logo.
 There has to be a meaningful impact.
 Did it improve performance within your company and align your stakeholders?
 Did it create buzz and build anticipation on the internet?
 Did it lead to an increase in marketshare and consumer preference for your offers?
 All these things need to be measured in order to clarify the impact of your rebrand.

 5 Examples of Successful Rebrands to Learn From